5 Holiday Beauty Looks For Your Big (Or Small) NYE Celebration

 From disco sparkle galore to Y2K frosted smoky eyes to nails oozing with drip, we put together a photoshoot with five of our favourite Canadian Insta creators to serve as your NYE beauty inspo.
 Let’s just say you’ll definitely want to save these for your big night out.

-Dean Davidson Plaza Ring, Castle Ring, Signet Ring, and Ipanema Earrings, $260 - $285, available at deandavidson.ca; KRWND stacking rings, $33, available at iamkrwnd.com; Ben Amun Large Purple Button Earrings, $300, available at caroletanenbaum.com; Napier Gold Intricate Chain Choker, $300, available at caroletanenbaum.com; vintage Chanel Gold Textured Cuff $2,200, available at caroletanenbaum.com
+Dean Davidson Plaza Ring, Castle Ring, Signet Ring, and Ipanema Earrings; KRWND stacking rings; Ben Amun Large Purple Button Earrings; Napier Gold Intricate Chain Choker; vintage Chanel Gold Textured Cuff .

 To complement nail artist Miah Cort’s stunning press-on set on Abriana, makeup artist Nate Matthew dreamed up this '70s-inspired eye look.
 If you’re new to graphic liner, “start with a kohl pencil first to sketch out your shape,” says Matthew.
 “It’s way more forgiving and… the best way to make it last is to then reinforce the shape with liquid liner on top.”
 Play around with the eyes first then apply foundation.
 “Sometimes there can be particles of fallout from the shadow that ends up on the cheeks so it’s better to wipe it off without worrying about compromising the face makeup.”